Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Epidemiology (PLUS only).md

 **Show kids how disease dynamics, with a model of Citrus Canker spreading through a population of orange trees** - Exploring the concept of disease spread and biological modelling.

-Last initially checked on 2023-01-18 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on
+Last initially checked on 2023-01-18 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2023-02-14 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->